nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Another command?
 ```
 ### ***Good Commands***
+A Good is the actual good that is currently in the warehouse inventory.
+It will also have the same information as the Unit Good previously added into Simplst with the same SKU.
+In addition to the details in the Unit Good.
+A Good will also contain:
+- quantity

 ### Adding quantity of a Good `add g/`
 Adding the quantity of a Unit Good which is set to default to be 0.